jonromsft/jonro-scratch/Markdown.md

 ```

 ## Tables
 Hyphens for the first row, pipes to separate columns.
+Only the size of the hyphen row matters.
 Formatting also works.

 ```
 First Header | Second Header